-The Company had net loss of \$7.9 million for the year ended December 31, 2022, which raise substantial doubt as to the Company's ability to continue as a going concern.
+The Company had net loss of \$4.3 million for the year ended December 31, 2023, which raise substantial doubt as to the Company's ability to continue as a going concern.
 Management believes that it has developed a liquidity plan, as summarized below, that, if executed successfully, would enable to meet presently anticipated cash needs for at least the next 12 months after the date that the financial statements are issued and it has prepared the consolidated financial statements on a going concern basis.

-- a) The Company is continuing to improve and develop its scale of operations.
+a) The Company is continuing to improve and develop its scale of operations.
 After listing onto Nasdaq, the Company had raised sufficient fund for its operation development and the Company had a good level of cash position to meet its liabilities.
-The Company also has ability to raise additional funds from Nasdaq for the future development. - b) The Company obtained a financial support letter from Mr. Yin-Chieh Cheng, the chief executive officer, also the Chairman of the Board and a principal shareholder of the Company.
+The Company also has ability to raise additional funds from Nasdaq for the future development.